End of Term Academic Review: Procedures

-Required Withdrawal appears on the internal record with the code "RW" next to the word "Academic", following the term's grades on the WebSIS Grade Report.
+Required Academic Leave appears on the internal record with the code "RW" next to the word "Academic", following the term's grades on the WebSIS Grade Report.

-CAP actions, including Warning and Required Withdrawal, never appear on external records.
+CAP actions, including Warning and Required Academic Leave, never appear on external records.

 A few medical and other graduate schools ask in their application forms for information on "institutional actions".
 MIT does not consider CAP votes as institutional actions: